 Diet & Feeding

-However, feeding them birds can be uncomfortable and even direful for the spider and should not be attempted.
-Nevertheless, they still have a healthy appetite, so they eat plenty of insects despite their relatively small size.
+They have a healthy appetite, so they eat plenty of prey despite their relatively small size.

 Spiderlings should be fed a baby cricket or a flightless fruit fly twice a week.
 Juveniles should be fed one or two medium crickets every four to seven days.
 Adults should eat about seven large crickets or two B. dubia roaches every seven to ten days.
 Some owners choose to gut load the insects to ensure that the spider gets all the required nutrients.